danielhuesken/minimeta-widget/readme.txt

 Tested up to: 2.3.0
 Stable tag: 2.7.1

-Mini Verson of the WP Meta Widget with differnt logon types and some additional admin links.
+Mini Verson of the WP Meta Widget with differnt logon types and some additional Admin Links.
 The Links can alle enabeld or disabeld.

 == Description ==

 Mini Verson of the WP Meta Widget

 * Diffrent logon types (form,link,none)
-* Uses redirection with logon form
+* Uses redirection for logon/logout
 * All standart WP Links can enabled/disabled
-* Uses standart WP text for translation
-* Additional admin links
+* Additional Admin Links

 == Installation ==

 1. Download MiniMeta Widget.
 1. Decompress and upload the contents of the archive into /wp-content/plugins/.
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Use your 'Presentation'|'Sidebar Widgets' settings to drag and configure
+1. Use your 'Presentation'|'Sidebar Widgets' or 'Presentation'|'K2 Seidbar Manager' settings to drag and configure

 == Frequently Asked Questions ==